eclizs/AOL_DS/README.md

 # AOL_DS

-Soal
-Case
-Boogle
 Boogle is a company that create, and document new slang words based on the internet.
 You as a programmer working at the Boogle company are asked to create an application that is useful for seeing what slang words have been released by Boogle.
 Ensure that you didn’t use regex in your work, or it will affect your score.
 Please focus on the main logic and main feature!
 (Design are not scored).
-The requirements are:
+The requirements are:\n

-•	The application consists of 5 menus:
+•	The application consists of 5 menus:\n
 1. Release a new slang word
 2. Search a slang word
 3. View all slang words starting with a certain prefix word
 4. View all slang words
-5. Exit
+5. Exit\n

-•	If user choose menu 1 (“Release a new slang word”), then the program will: o	Ask the user to input the new slang word.
+•	If user choose menu 1 (“Release a new slang word”), then the program will:\n o	Ask the user to input the new slang word.
 Validate that the slang word must be more than 1 character and contains no space. o	Ask the user to input the description (meaning) of the new word.
 Validate that the description must be more than 1 word. o	Store the new released slang word to a Trie data structure along with its description.